Is Your Pillow Causing You Back Pain As You Sleep?

 Another way you can reduce back pain if you sleep on your back is to place a pillow underneath your knees.

-This will flatten the arch in your spine that is created by laying on your back.
+As this will flatten the arch in your spine that is created by laying on your back.

-A great choice for this is the Cushy Form Half-Moon Wedge Pillow.
+So a great choice for this is the Cushy Form Half-Moon Wedge Pillow.

-The Best Pillows For Side Sleepers
+The Best Pillow For Side Sleepers

 Sleeping on your side is the most popular sleeping position and can help to relieve pressure on your back when you do it right.

-Firstly your head needs a higher, thicker and firmer pillow in this position to support it and keep your neck and spine in a natural alignment.
+Firstly, your head needs a higher, thicker, and firmer pillow in this position to support it and keep your neck and spine in a natural alignment.

 And for this reason latex pillows are a good option for side sleepers.